andrewhuang427/Spotify_Tracker/README.md

 ### Creative Portion (10 points)

-- Filter top songs by time
-- Used axios to perform fetch requests
+1. Users can create playlist from the application using their top songs